shamamaz/npower/advent.md

 - do something with that array
 - log it to the console
 - copy and paste that console result into the Advent of Code program
+- write tests to see if the example inputs result in the example outputs
 - if you are correct, tada!
 You can move onto the next problem set

 ## Approaches